 Public examinations demonstrated that the quality of the education provided by the charity continues to be excellent by every measurable standard.
 We were delighted to celebrate another sterling set of results as both cohorts achieved superb outcomes, in line with their predecessors.
-At GCSE level almost a third of all entries were at the highest possible grade (9) over half of all entries were at the top grades of 8 or 9.
-At A Level one in five entries were at the top grade (A), outperforming those achieved pre-pandemic.
-These statistics placed The Grange School in the top five independent schools in the north west in The Sunday Times Parent Power Schools Guide 2024 and provided further evidence of The Grange's position as one of the best performing schools in the North West.
+At GCSE level, 21% of all entries were at the highest possible grade (9) and 42% of all entries were at the top grades of 8 or 9.
+At A Level, 26% of all entries were at the top grade (a), outperforming those achieved pre-pandemic.
+These statistics placed The Grange School in the top five independent schools in the north west in The Sunday Times Parent Power Schools Guide 2024.
+The Grange School was also awarded Diamond and Platinum Awards by Alps at GCSE and A Level respectively.
+The GCSE Award recognises that The Grange School's value-added performance was in the top 1% of centres nationally.
+The A Level Award places The Grange School in the top 10% of centres in terms of value-added.